 Allan Schwartz, LCSW, Ph.D. was in private practice for more than thirty years.
 He is a Licensed Clinical Social Worker in the states

-I receive many E.Mail questions from people asking about antisocial personality disorder.
+I receive many E.Mail questions from people asking about antisocial personality disorder and other personality disorders (such as asocial vs antisocial disorders).
 Clearly, there is a lot of confusion about the distinction about these two behavioral disorders.
 Let’s see if this article can clear up some of that confusion.

 What is a personality disorder?